Summary

 suspected CST

-confirmed septic CST: without hemorrhagic complications
+confirmed septic CST: without haemorrhagic complications

-confirmed septic CST: with hemorrhagic complications
+confirmed septic CST: with haemorrhagic complications

-confirmed aseptic CST: without hemorrhagic complications
+confirmed aseptic CST: without haemorrhagic complications

-confirmed aseptic CST: with hemorrhagic complications
+confirmed aseptic CST: with haemorrhagic complications

 Contributors